AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Previously, we saw that
 :ref:`parameters can be passed by copy or by reference <Adv_Ada_Parameter_Modes_Associations>`.
-Also, we discussed the concept of by-copy and by-reference types. *Explicitly* limited types are by-reference types.
+Also, we discussed the concept of by-copy and by-reference types.
+:ref:`Explicitly limited types <Adv_Ada_Explicitly_Limited_Types>`
+are by-reference types.
 Consequently, parameters of these types are always passed by reference.

-Here, it's important to understand when a type is explicitly limited and when it's not |mdash| using the :ada:`limited` keyword in a part of the declaration doesn't necessary ensure this, as we'll see later.

 .. admonition:: For further reading...

-    As an example, consider the case of a lock (as an abstract data type).
-If such a lock object were passed by copy, the :ada:`Acquire` and :ada:`Release` operations would be working on copies of this object, not on the original one.
+    As an example of the importance of this rule, consider the case of a lock (as an abstract data type).
+If
+    such a lock object were passed by copy, the :ada:`Acquire` and :ada:`Release` operations would be working on copies of this object, not on the original one.
 This would lead to timing-dependent bugs.